AreebaSaeed17/Evil_DPS/README.md

 5. Each decision affects the user's health and energy.
 6. Use inventory items when necessary to improve survival chances.
 ## Game Mechanics:
 Health represents the physical condition of the player, while energy represents stamina.
+There is decrement in the health and energy of the user based on the decision he makes.
+The score is determined by the remaining health and energy.
 The inventory can store up to five items which may be used during gameplay.
 ## The Disaster Scenarios:
 •	Earthquake – Focuses on shelter, evacuation, and aftershock safety.
 •	Fire – Emphasizes smoke management, evacuation routes, and fire safety.